Sida's work in Liberia

 Democracy, gender equality, and human rights

 Democracy has been strengthened in Liberia, but few women have political power.
-Women, girls and LGBTQI people are vulnerable – they have less access to health care, property, justice and education.
+Women, girls and LGBTI people are vulnerable – they have less access to healthcare, property, justice and education.
 Violence against girls, women and other vulnerable groups is widespread.
-Teenage pregnancies are common and nearly 70 % of girls without education are mothers.7 Maternal mortality rates have declined but remain among the highest in the world, largely due to severely restricted abortion rights.8 Liberia’s civil society is active and the country’s media is relatively free.
+Teenage pregnancies are common and nearly 70 per cent of uneducated girls are mothers.
+Maternal mortality has decreased but remains among the highest in the world, partly due to severely restricted abortion rights.
+Liberia’s civil society is active and the country’s media is relatively free.

 Economic injustice creates poverty and unrest.
 Sida is supporting cooperation between the Swedish Tax Agency and the Liberian Revenue Authority to make the country’s tax system more efficient.